-Deciding when to wean baby off breast is a very personal choice for mothers and their children.
+Deciding when to wean your baby off breast is a very personal choice for mothers and their children.

 A gradual wean will be easier on a mother's mind and body.
-Stopping abruptly puts moms at risk for clogged ducts, engorgement, and mastitis.
+Stopping abruptly puts moms at risk for clogged ducts, engorgement and mastitis.

 Drop overnight feeds first.

-"I typically recommend dropping any overnight feeds first," Sadler said.
+"I typically recommend dropping any overnight feeds first," Sadler says.
 "Prolactin levels — the hormone responsible for making milk — are higher in the middle of the night, (so) dropping overnight feeds first, if you’re still breastfeeding overnight, will help decrease your supply."

 Drop one feed every three to five days.